 Sometimes it seems like varicose veins come out of nowhere when you’re least expecting it.
 Most people over the age of 60 have some degree, and usually they’re not a big deal.
-But they could be, it depends on the general health of your pipes.
+But they could be, it depending on the general health of your pipes.
 When I say “pipes” I mean your veins, they are the pipes that push blood throughout your body.
 There are valves in these pipes which have to open and close, in order to let blood in, or let blood out.

 The valves in your veins work harmoniously to achieve one primary goal: Move the blood in one direction, to the heart!

 If your heart is weak, or your valves stop working, or your veins lose collagen and become weakened, then the blood stays in your legs and feet longer than it should.
 It pools faster if you’re standing for a long time like a pharmacist who often stands for 12 hour shifts non-stop, or if you’re sitting for a long time like during a long plane flight.
 The pressure inside your veins makes them puff up (dilate) and after a while, micro amounts of blood leak out into the surrounding tissue.
 Varicose veins form, that is what you see when you look at your legs and see those twisted, distended big blue veins.
 It causes venous insufficiency.
 You’re Not Alone.
 It is estimated that more than 40 million Americans have varicose veins.
 They mostly impact the legs and feet.
 It’s different from spider veins which are not nearly as noticeable.